IRELAND ELOPEMENT GUIDE

 Think about the weather

 You will be outside for most of the day, so think about your favourite season and plan ahead.
-Are you happy to get rained on as that is a possibility ( makes for amazing photos ) Rain can be romantic, especially if you don’t let it bother you and just embrace it.
-Think of the Notebook 🙂 Also, think about the temperature, would you rather it was hot, cold, all of this will help later on when choosing a specific location in for elopement.
+Rain is a high possibility here in Ireland.
+The good thing is, it doesn’t tend to last all day.
+Rain can be super romantic, especially if you don’t let it bother you and just embrace it.
+Think of the Notebook 🙂 Also, think about the temperature, would you rather it was hot, cold, all of this will help later on when choosing a specific location for elopement.

 The Guest List